beekeeper-studio/beekeeper-studio/docs/getting-started-guide.md

 - [Join the community Slack group](https://beekeeperstudio.io/slack)
 - [Explore feature requests on Github](https://github.com/beekeeper-studio/beekeeper-studio)

+!!! note "Hey there!"
-ℹ This page will help you get familiar with Beekeeper Studio.
+    This page will help you get familiar with Beekeeper Studio.
 If you've used similar applications in the past, feel free to explore the rest of the documentation site, or just start using Beekeeper Studio (it's pretty intuitive!)
-{: .alert .alert-info }

 If you're new to database management apps in general it might help to watch this walkthrough of Beekeeper Studio, I go through a bunch of major features